 If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following the beep.
-The UConnect® system will play all the options at any prompt if you ask for help.

-To activate the UConnect® system from idle, simply press the "Phone" button and follow audible prompts for directions.
-All UConnect® system sessions begin with a press of the "Phone" button on the radio control head.
+The uconnect[®] phone will play all the options at any prompt if you ask for help.
+To activate the uconnect[®] phone from idle, simply press the PHONE button and follow the audible prompts for directions.
+All uconnect[®] phone sessions begin with a press of the PHONE button on the radio control head.